Sikun275/AppDev/README.md

 L3Demo
     Implements a simple card game where a player and the CPU (computer) draw random cards, and their scores are updated based on the higher card value.
 The game features dynamic updates to card images and scores with a button to “deal” new cards.

+PacMan
+    The classic pacman game, 95% finished, not gonna do the rest.